 Despite being hundreds of years old the lake retains its beauty, with White Mountains reflected in mirror-like waters.
 You simply have to take the opportunity to visit what is widely considered to be one of the most beautiful lakes in the world.

 Did you know?

-If you stand, barefoot, in the water on the sandy beach, tiny fish will (painlessly) nibble dead skin from your feet for free!
-This is a treatment, which several tourist shops currently charge for.
+If you stand barefoot in the water on the sandy beach, you’ll find tiny fish will (painlessly) nibble dead skin from your feet… for free!
+This is a treatment several tourist shops charge for!